 Yes, there are a lot of bakeries with a host of new and fancy innovations across the country at the time of Christmas.
 But then there are other kinds of bakeries.
 The ones which bring up a nostalgic memory of a childhood gone by where we saved every paise, just to buy those honey cakes and stick jaws, which would just melt in your mouth.

-While the traditional cakes and other authentic savouries continue to be our Christmas favourites, let us take you on a detour to some of these age-old bakeries across India –
+While the traditional cakes and other authentic savouries continue to be our Christmas favourites, let us give you a list of popular bakeries in India.

 This one probably holds the record for the oldest bakery in the city.
 It opens at 3.30 p.m. and is legendary for its chicken and mutton keema samosas.
 A huge crowd throngs this roadside joint on Mosque Road to savour its much-loved keema naan, khoya muffins and bheja puffs apart from pastries, cakes, and freshly baked bread.
 The 111-year-old bakery is run by a Muslim family and was apparently named Albert simply to make it easier to serve the British Empire’s aristocrats.